Tracardi/tracardi-api/docs/flow/actions/event_scheduler_action.md

 * *event_type* - type name of event type. e.g. 'page-view', 'purchase-order'.
 * *properties* - event properties.
 This is a regular object with key value pairs.
 * *postpone* - for how long would you like the event to be postponed.
-For exmaple 1m means trigger event one minute after the action was executed.
+For example 1m means trigger event one minute after the action was executed.

 # Input